 "I graduated from GW School of Medicine & Health Sciences 30 years ago, when gas cost under a dollar a gallon, a new home averaged under $95K & US per capita annual health expenditure was under $2000.
 A few of us owned the very first Macintosh computers or bulky brick cell phones while health information technology was just dawning.

-In the past few years, we’ve witnessed the first ever decline in US life expectancy, due mainly to shameful maternal/fetal health stats, rising rates of suicide, homicide, gun violence, opioid overdose, and chronic disease related to obesity and diabetes (diabesity).
-So despite incredible advances, including laparoscopic & robotic surgery, immunotherapy, genomics & crispr therapy, infertility treatments, etc. Americans continue to endure the worst return on our healthcare investment in the developed world.
+In recent years, we’ve witnessed the first-ever decline in U.S. life expectancy, driven largely by alarming maternal and fetal health statistics, rising rates of suicide, homicide, gun violence, opioid overdoses, and chronic diseases linked to obesity and diabetes (often referred to as "diabesity").
+Despite incredible medical advances — including laparoscopic and robotic surgery, immunotherapy, genomic medicine, CRISPR therapy, and infertility treatments — Americans continue to experience the poorest return on healthcare investment among developed nations.

 To simplify, here are my general observations from 30 years in medicine: